bootcoder/tipsNtricks/README.md

 ### First and Foremost
 Everything in this section should be taken with a grain of salt.

 __DO NOT__ go and install everything you see here.
 Look over, file away, take what works and leave the rest.
+If you don't understand it or what it does __DO NOT INSTALL__, this as it turns out is a pretty good policy in general.

 ### Chrome Extensions
 [Big List O Recommendations](https://github.com/bootcoder/htc_dev_settings/blob/master/chrome_extensions.md)